umeshadabala/ESP32/README.md

-# A Repo consisting of the projects I am building with the ESP32 Micro controller as part of my learning
+# A Repo consisting the projects that I am building with the ESP32 Micro controller as part of my learning